If you’re worried about your health, you’ll jump on any new discovery…

 That’s why everyone started trying to bottle and sell these air vitamins back in the early 2000s.

-You’ve seen those negative ion bracelets on TV, at mall kiosks, and at MLMs like jsfklds.
+You’ve seen those negative ion bracelets on TV and at places like mall kiosks and airport shops.
 Nefful takes those to the next step and decks you out in negative ions from head to toe.
-They put those things in everything…underwear, blankets, beanies, leg warmers (who still wears those??), cardigans…
+They put those things in everything…underwear, blankets, beanies, leggings, cardigans…you name it.

 That, or it better really cure Parkinson’s.

-Of course, there’s ZERO evidence of any of these products actually curing diseases.
+Of course, there’s ZERO evidence of any of these products actually curing diseases, something not totally uncommon in MLMs (hint: Vida Divina or Kyani).
 They might have some other benefits, though…

 While a 2013 study by BMC Psychiatry concluded that negative ions had no consistent influence on anxiety, mood, relaxation, sleep, or comfort, the study did find slightly lower rates of depression associated with negative ions.
 That being said, those findings weren’t conclusive, and future research is needed.